When you start a new blog you have absolutely no idea what you are really getting into.

-Canva is really suitable for ANY type of online business owner and any experience level, it’s very user friendly!
+When you compare Adobe Spark vs Canva, Canva is really suitable for ANY type of online business owner and any experience level, it’s very user friendly!

-Finally before you go, what are your top 5 favorite graphic design hacks?
+Finally, before you go, what are your top 5 favorite graphic design hacks?

 - Generators are your friend!
 I love fontjoy.com for generating font pairings, and coolors.co for generating color palettes!

 - Use a template to save time and energy!
 I have lots of templates I’ve designed for my audience so all they have to do is edit the colors to match their brand and add their wonderful content!
 If you want to check them out, Lily’s affiliate link is https://findingbalance.mom/SDDshop

 - Use a pencil and paper to plan out your layout before trying to bring it to life on the screen, it’ll help with placement and visualizing how things will fit on the page together and will be easy to “recreate” once you open your design program of choice.

 - Keep it simple, design can be beautiful without being busy or over the top!